 Every year thousands of people enjoy the New Year festivities in Hong Kong.
 From flower markets to the New Year Night Parade, firework displays, street parades, and an international football tournament, the events are wide-ranging and sure not to disappoint.
 With celebrations lasting for 15 days and a carnival atmosphere prevailing, this is a festival not to be missed.

 Dhow racing in the Lamu Archipelago, Kenya

-At 16 kilometres long and seven kilometres wide, Lamu archipelago resembles a miniature version of Zanzibar, but it's much quieter.
+At 16 kilometers long and seven kilometers wide, Lamu archipelago resembles a miniature version of Zanzibar, but it's much quieter.
 Things liven up in January though as this is when the annual Lamu dhow race takes place - on New Year's Day in fact.
 It's an opportunity to get some great photos and is the perfect time of year to stay in Lamu, just make sure you book accommodation well in advance.

 Pongal Harvest Festival, India

 The Pongal harvest festival is one of the biggest annual harvest celebrations in Tamil Nadu.
 Lasting for three days, cattle races enliven the village festivities, and community meals are held to give thanks for the harvest, with a special 'porridge' being made for the cows.
 This festival provides a wonderful opportunity to see rural Tamil Nadu life at its best, and to learn of the many legends behind this celebration.

 The Tet Festival, Vietnam

 Tet, (short for Tet Nguyen Dan, which means "the first morning of the first day of the new year") marks the end of the lunar calendar and the beginning of spring.
 It is the most important festival in the Vietnamese calendar when families gather together for a huge celebration.
 People take to the streets and set off fireworks to repel any evil spirits before the New Year begins.